 The digital boom has lurked on manufacturers' doors well before the pandemic.
 MIT Sloan published an article in March 2019 with a solid call-to-action for CEOs to “develop an overarching vision for digital transformation” as the only way manufacturers can survive.

 As an e-commerce solution provider, we are often asked about best practices.
-There is no one size fits all approach.
+There is no one size fits all approach when it comes to global e-commerce.
 Together with Copperberg and Evident, we have gathered insights from the industry to help manufacturers learn from one another.

 This article will answer the top 3 most frequently asked questions from manufacturers embarking on their e-commerce journey.

-- What is the best platform for international e-commerce?
+- What is the best platform for global B2B e-commerce?

-1. What is the best platform for international e-commerce?
+1. What is the best platform for global B2B e-commerce?

 Our very own Nils Breitmann, Principal Enterprise Architect at Intershop, has a perfect response:

-Many manufacturers also opt for a centralized global commerce platform because of the lack of commerce expertise at the regional level.
-The ability to consolidate the e-commerce task force will accelerate the rate of execution.
+Many manufacturers therefore opt for a centralized global commerce platform instead of running siloed online shops in each country, for this would require e-commerce expertise at the regional level.
+The ability to consolidate B2B commerce talents at headquarter-level will accelerate the rate of execution.